CodeTheCity/open_prescribing_scotland/README.md

 ```
 This needs to be done in every shell that should use our newly created environment.

-We suggest installing the Python dependencies from the openprescribingscotland folder through the `requirements/base.
+We suggest installing the Python dependencies from the openprescribingscotland folder through the `requirements/base.txt` file:
-txt` file:
 ```shell
 pip install -r requirements/base.txt
 ```